ORBIT: On-policy Exploration-Exploitation for Controllable Multi-Budget Reasoning: Experiments

 \subsection{Main Results}

 \paragraph{ORBIT Achieves Controllable Reasoning Behavior Across Domains}

 Table~\ref{tab:orbit_overview} illustrates the reasoning behaviors learned by ORBIT under different reasoning budgets across domains.
-We observe a clear and consistent separation between reasoning modes, with each exhibiting a stable reasoning density and a monotonic trade-off between reasoning effort and task performance.
-This separation indicates that ORBIT successfully learns query triggered inference-time separable distinct reasoning policies.
+We observe a clear and consistent separation between reasoning modes, with each exhibiting a monotonic trade-off between reasoning effort and task performance.
+This separation indicates that ORBIT successfully learns prompt triggered inference-time separable distinct reasoning policies.

 Importantly, these controllable behaviors transfer reliably across domains.
 When transferring from mathematical reasoning to general question answering benchmarks, the ordinal ordering of reasoning modes is preserved, while only minimal stepwise performance degradation is incurred.